Sunken duck boat raised from Missouri lake days after 17 people killed

 The doomed duck boat that sank in the middle of a storm on Thursday, killing 17, was raised from the depths of a Missouri lake Monday, as authorities hope to learn more about why the vessel foundered.

 During the retrieval efforts, which began around 9 a.m., divers connected the Ride the Ducks boat to a crane that dragged the vessel from its resting place 80-feet deep in Table Rock Lake.
-The boat will be taken to a secure location for officials to study it after the deadly incident, the Coast Guard said in an earlier news release.
+U.S. Coast Guard Capt.
+Scott Stoermer said the boat will be dewatered and given to the National Transportation Security Board for investigation.

+“The boat was at the bottom [of the lake] and resting on its axis,” Stoermer said.

+He added, “One of the goals of the investigation is to evaluate if the operational guidance for Ride the Ducks and for this particular operation was followed.”

 The boat, with 31 people aboard, sank Thursday evening after it left for a ride on the lake, located near the tourist town of Branson that was hit by a thunderstorm generating near-hurricane strength winds.
 National Transportation Safety Board Member Earl Weener said in a Saturday news conference there were recorded anemometer readings of 73 mph.
 Hurricane-force winds are thought to begin at about 75 mph, said Weener, who also estimated waves rose to around 4 feet, with a possibility of 6-foot crests.